Dogs cry and whine for a variety of reasons, and this post is focused on how to stop a dog from crying and whining for attention.

 You want to teach him that he’ll get what he wants if he’s calm, quiet and patient.

 I know this is not easy!
-I usually make the mistake of giving my Lab mix Ace attention for whining.
-I can’t help it!
+I usually made the mistake of giving my Lab mix Ace attention for whining.
+I couldn’t help it!
 But it’s generally the wrong thing to do.
-(2018 update: Ace has passed away.)

-Every time Ace whines and I look at him, he learns that whining gets my attention.
-The next time he wants attention, he will likely whine again because it worked in the past.
+Every time Ace whined and I looked at him, he learned that whining got my attention.
+The next time he wanted attention, he was likely to whine again because it worked in the past.

-Sometimes I even pet Ace when he whines!
-No wonder he’s such a cry baby!
-Heck, even if I scold my dog for whining, he thumps his tail.
+Sometimes I would even pet Ace when he whined!
+No wonder he was such a cry baby!
+Heck, even if I scolded my dog for whining, he thumped his tail.